emmetio/emmet-docs/src/documents/actions/merge-lines/index.html.md

 title: Merge Lines
 menuOrder: 9
 ---
-Many editors has similar action: it merges selected lines into a single one.
+Many editors have similar action: it merges selected lines into a single one.
 But when there’s no selection, Emmet will match context HTML tag.

 <textarea class="movie-def">
 &lt;p&gt;